edgedb/edgedb-python/docs/api/blocking_client.rst

     Represents a transaction.

-    Instances of this type are yielded by a :py:class`Retry` iterator.
+    Instances of this type are yielded by a :py:class:`Retry` iterator.

     .. describe:: with c: